jwliao1209/DiffQRCode/README.md

 This repository contains the source code for [MeDM website](https://medm2023.github.io).

-The website leverages latest Web Technologies: [Vue](https://vuejs.org) and [Nuxt](https://nuxt.com).
+The website leverages the latest Web Technologies: [Vue](https://vuejs.org) and [Nuxt](https://nuxt.com).
 The former let you develop with ease, and the latter provides the best-in-class SEO to make your project spread.

 ## Setup